U.S. District Court for the Western District of Missouri

 - Moore v.
 Ford Motor Co., 332 S.W.3d 749 (Mo.banc 2011).
 This appeal arose out of a vehicular product liability case.
 The trial judge threw out our clients’ failure to warn claims, which resulted in a verdict for the defendant.
 The case was appealed and ultimately transferred to the Missouri Supreme Court, where Mr. Rhodes successfully argued that the trial court erred and that our clients were entitled to a new trial.
 The seminal opinion in this case clarified and simplified Missouri law on product liability failure to warn cases.

-Randall began his legal career as a corporate defense lawyer, representing product manufacturers, automobile, motorcycle, ATV and PWC manufacturers, drug companies, hospitals and health care providers in trials and appeals around the country.
-Later, his practice evolved from defense work to include significant select cases on behalf of plaintiffs in catastrophic liability, wrongful death, negligence and commercial litigation, in addition to handling many of the appeals for the firm and often, for other law firms and professional groups.
+Randy began his legal career as a corporate defense lawyer, representing product manufacturers, automobile, motorcycle, ATV and PWC manufacturers, drug companies, hospitals and health care providers in trials and appeals around the country.
+Later, his practice evolved from defense work to focus on significant select cases on behalf of plaintiffs in catastrophic liability, wrongful death, negligence and commercial litigation, in addition to handling many of the appeals for the firm and often, for other law firms and professional groups.

 Areas of Practice

 - Product Liability